ipsipatro/weather_app/README.md

 - Data
   Responsible for fetching data from APIs and mapping it to domain models.
-  Includes the repository implementations and data sources (e.g., REST API).
+  Includes the repository implementations and data sources.

 - Presentation
   Includes UI screens and widgets built using Flutter.